 You’re not going to feel excited and happy all the time.

 You’re going to have your off days and sometimes you just have to let that off day drift away like a cloud.
 There’s nothing you can do to make the day less cloudy, but if you wait it out, then it will surely pass.

 If you listened to my advice and decided to stay in one place for a few days, then make that place familiar.
 Get back into a routine.
 Find a coffee shop you like and go to the same one each day for your morning coffee.

 Get back into the habits that you have at home, like going jogging or watching your favourite trash TV show.

-Just having some semblance of a routine will help to lift the burnout and make you feel like your old self again.
+Just having some semblance of a routine will help to lift the travel exhaustion and make you feel like your old self again.

 12. Count your blessings

 Hear me out on this one.
 I’m not trying to make you feel guilty – I’m trying to make you feel better.

 I’m a big believer in having an attitude of gratitude.
 I mean, I keep it pretty quiet because I’ve got a reputation to keep up 😉 but I regularly make a list of the things that I’m grateful for and it never fails to improve my mood.

 You can write down things that you’re grateful for in general, such as your health or your family, or (what I personally like to do) is acknowledge the little things that have happened each day that I’m thankful for.
 It doesn’t have to be anything big – perhaps your new hostel has a really great coffee machine or the duvets are extra fluffy.